-MANFRED NOWAK: Of course we sent out a questionnaire to all member states of the United Nations, and we had a fairly good response.
-But of course certain states, including China and the United States of America, did not reply to our questionnaire so we had to rely on other official data.
+MANFRED NOWAK: Of course, we sent out a questionnaire to all member states of the United Nations, and we had a fairly good response.
+But, of course, certain states, including China and the United States of America, did not reply to our questionnaire, so we had to rely on other official data.
 And that’s why also our estimates are very conservative.
 If I’m speaking about 410,000 children in jails and prisons, it’s a very conservative estimate.
 Probably the real number is much higher.

 MANFRED NOWAK: Yes, it was a number that dated back to 2015, still under the Obama administration, but it was the latest reliable number that we had on the total number per annum that are detained in immigration detention in the United States.
-Currently, the latest figures that we have are 76,000 in 2019, so it’s not that much different.
+Currently, the latest figures that we have are 76,000 in 2019, so it’s not that much a difference.
 And the U.S. is still the country with the highest number of children held in migration detention worldwide.

-MANFRED NOWAK: Of course.
-Yes.
+MANFRED NOWAK: Of course, yes.